Filipino Banana Bread

 Why Filipino Banana Bread is a Must-Try recipe?

 Filipino Banana Bread is a tasty mix of the familiar and the exciting.
-By adding coconut milk and a touch of vanilla, we take the regular banana bread up a notch, making it creamy and rich.
-The flavors are like a dance of the tropics in your mouth!
-Plus, it’s a fantastic way to make use of those ripe bananas on your counter, so nothing goes to waste.
+By adding coconut milk and a touch of vanilla, I take the regular banana bread up a notch, making it creamy and rich.

 Kitchen Equipment You’ll Need